-The City’s evidence described the storms’ intensity that day, including the facts that eight trees were blown over, four other cars were struck by fallen trees and an uprooted tree fell onto the roof of the Butler Quick-Mart.
+The City’s evidence described the storms’ intensity that day, including the fact that eight trees were blown over, four other cars were struck by fallen trees, and an uprooted tree fell onto the roof of the Butler Quick-Mart.
 In addition, it filed deposition testimony of the City superintendent that he inspected the Czajas’ tree the following day and found that while the core was rotten to within four inches of the outside diameter of the tree, there were no outwardly visible signs that any part of the tree was dead or rotten.
 The evidence showed that before the tree fell, the superintendent had no actual notice that the tree was rotten.
-The tree had green foliage two years before when Joe Czaja spoke to him about removing it so that Czajas could widen their driveway.
+The tree had green foliage two years before when Joe Czaja asked him about removing it so the Czajas could widen their driveway.

-In their depositions, the Czajas both admitted that before the tree fell, they had no reason to believe that the tree was likely to fall.
+In their depositions, the Czajas both admitted that before the tree fell, they had no reason to believe it was likely to fall.
 Nevertheless, at the trial court, they pressed the argument that the City had an absolute affirmative duty to maintain an inspection procedure concerning all the trees located in its right-of-way along the highway.

-All the Czajas were able to show was that during the years they had lived there, dead branches occasionally fell from the tree, the sidewalk had buckled from tree roots, and some erosion showed next to the curb near one of the trees.
+All the Czajas could show was that during the years they had lived there, dead branches occasionally fell from the tree, the sidewalk had buckled from tree roots, and some erosion showed next to the curb near one of the trees.

 – Tom Root